'You're going to see acts that defy humanity,' police chief says, as officials urge calm when Tyre Nichols arrest videos are released publicly tonight - KTVZ

 “I don’t want us burning up our cities, tearing up the streets, because that’s not what my son stood for,” Wells said.
 “And if you guys are here for me and Tyre, then you will protest peacefully.”

-- Martin was released from jail on a $350,000 bond, according to Shelby County Jail records, while Smith, Bean and Mills Jr. have been released after each posting a $250,000 bond.
-Haley remained in jail as of early Friday morning.
+Martin and Haley were released from jail on a $350,000 bond, according to Shelby County Jail records, while Smith, Bean and Mills Jr. have been released after each posting a $250,000 bond.

-- Memphis Shelby County Schools announced that all after-school activities and events will be canceled Friday.

 Swift condemnation of officer conduct